 For smaller improvements the assessment's cost is proportionately larger, so needs factoring in more.
 Though, right now, with cashback on top, that should be more than covered, making that simple too.

 Those are the easy bits though.
-This is a new scheme and there are still many unknowns, even though we're now more than six months in.
+This is a new-ish scheme and there are still many unknowns, even though we're now more than a year in.
 We don't know what impact this'll have on house prices, for example.
 So there is still an element of a gamble.

 For more on the Green Deal see Martin’s blog: How to make the Green Deal more popular.